 There are two separate breeds of Corgi; the Pembroke and the Cardigan.
 They both originate from Wales in Great Britain and, although they are both often referred to as being slightly ‘fox-like’ and were both initially bred for their herding and watchdog abilities, they are moderately different in terms of appearance and personality.

 The Pembroke Corgi is the one that most people will be familiar with.
-They are the favourite breed of Queen Elizabeth II, and she has owned numerous Corgis through her lifetime and is often surrounded by a group of them in family photographs and video footage.
+They are the favorite breed of Queen Elizabeth II, and she has owned numerous Corgis throughout her lifetime and is often surrounded by a group of them in family photographs and video footage.

 The Pembroke is also the one that is often regarded as having a more affectionate, family-orientated personality, whereas the Cardigan has retained more of its watchdog and strong herding instincts.